Kxllswxtch

 Jonathan Robert Whitmer (born July 17, 1999), better known by his stage name Kxllswxtch, is an American rapper and singer-songwriter from Orange County, California.

-Whitmer began creating music in 2017.
-He released his debut studio album KILL! in 2020 and his sophomore album DISORDER the following year.
-His third and most recent album, THE WALLS HAVE EYES, was released in February 2023.
-He was featured on the single "Wishful Thinking" on Fat Nick's 2023 album HELLO I'M VULNERABLE.
+Whitmer began creating music in 2017, releasing his debut studio album KILL! in 2020.
+His sophomore album, DISORDER (2021), featured the breakout single "WASTE," which received RIAA Platinum certification on November 20, 2025.
+Following this success, he released THE WALLS HAVE EYES (2023), BITTERSWEET (2024), and EYESORE (2025).

 Musical style

 Whitmer's music is described as being a mix of trap, grunge and heavy metal, often incorporating yelling and screamed vocals.
 He cited Future, Tyler, the Creator and Nirvana as being some of his biggest influences.
+While initially rooted in aggressive trap metal, Whitmer’s later work shifted toward a melodic alternative grunge sound.
+This evolution features a greater use of acoustic instrumentation.